How

 we have decided to list our prices again because

-wants to make a site, we are more than willing
+shop wants to make a site, we are more than willing

 I